Why Your Mower Wont Turn Over Unless Spark Plug Is Out?

 Key Components: Spark Plug, Valves, and Carburetor

-Finally, there’s the carburetor.
-It mixes air and gas for combustion.
-Dirty carburetors can cause issues like black smoke.
-Cleaning it can help.
-Remember to replace the fuel filter too.
-A clean mower runs better.
+The carburetor mixes air and gas for combustion.
+Dirty carburetors can cause issues like black smoke, flooding, or fuel starvation.
+Cleaning it can resolve many starting problems.
+Remember to replace the fuel filter too, as a clogged filter restricts fuel flow and makes the carburetor’s job impossible.
+A clean mower runs better and starts more reliably.

 The Mower Engine Mystery: Turn Over Unless Spark Plug Is Out